awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

 SSL provides one layer of security by encrypting data that moves between your client and cluster\.
 Using a server certificate provides an extra layer of security by validating that the cluster is an Amazon Redshift cluster\.
 It does so by checking the server certificate that is automatically installed on all clusters that you provision\.
 For more information about using server certificates with JDBC, go to [Configuring the client](https://jdbc.postgresql.org/documentation/91/ssl-client.html) in the PostgreSQL documentation\.

 ### Connect using trust CA certificates in Java<a name="connecting-ssl-support-java-with-cert"></a>

-If you connect using the latest Amazon Redshift JDBC drivers \(version 1\.2\.8\.1005 or later\), you can skip this section\.
-To download the latest drivers, see [Configure a JDBC connection](https://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html)\.

 **Important**
 Amazon Redshift has changed the way that SSL certificates are managed\.
 You might need to update your current trust root CA certificates to continue to connect to your clusters using SSL\.
 For more information, see [Connect using SSL](#connect-using-ssl)\.